kennyphan02/Coding-Notes/Blue Cross/Situation Competency Interview.md

+1. **Integration and Compatibility:**

+    - How does Blue Cross Blue Shield's health insurance platform integrate with our existing HR and benefits systems?
+    - Can you provide information on the compatibility of your technical solutions with our company's current software and technology infrastructure?
+2. **Data Security and Privacy:**

+    - What security measures are in place to protect employee health data within the Blue Cross Blue Shield system?
+    - How does Blue Cross Blue Shield ensure compliance with data privacy regulations, and what steps are taken to safeguard sensitive information?
+3. **Employee Onboarding and Training:**

+    - What kind of training and onboarding support does Blue Cross Blue Shield provide for our technical staff to ensure smooth implementation and ongoing management of the health insurance platform?
+    - Are there technical documentation and resources available to help our IT team understand and integrate with Blue Cross Blue Shield's systems?
+4. **Customization and Flexibility:**

+    - How flexible is the Blue Cross Blue Shield system in terms of customization to meet our specific technical requirements?
+    - Can you provide examples of how other employers have tailored the technical aspects of Blue Cross Blue Shield's offerings to their unique needs?
+5. **APIs and System Interoperability:**

+    - Does Blue Cross Blue Shield provide APIs or other integration options to connect our internal systems with the health insurance platform?
+    - How does Blue Cross Blue Shield ensure interoperability with other third-party systems and services that our company may utilize?

 Organization Skills
 - Capstone project utilizing the SLDC model.
 We first planned what our app was gonna be and we brainstormed several ideas and collaborated together to agree on 1.
 After coming up with an idea, we designed how the screens and features would like using Lucid.
 Then we went into detail what the requirements for our application would be.
 In order to implement our requirements we had to do a ton of research in figuring out the technologies we would be using and integrating it into our application (FireStore, FireBase authentication, calendar library, espresso testing).
 We also had to look up various tutorials on how to implement these functionalities such as the sign-up and login feature and navigating between different screens.
 After we implemented all of our functionalities for the application, we have started testing our application using espresso with UI and unit tests.